song31/comix-server/README.md

 ## How to use

 - Copy your comic collection to the manga directory.
-- Start the AirComics app on iPhones or iPads and add comix-server as AIRCOMICS Server.
+- Start the AirComix app on your iOS devices and add comix-server as an AirComix Server.
-  Select the **Enter Address Manually** menu to fill in your comix-server information.
+  Select the **AirComix Server URL** menu to fill in your comix-server information.
   Note that default port number is 31257.
 - Enjoy!